marafiq/adnanrafiq/blog/2022-02-10-cache-aside-pattern-csharp/index.md

 :::caution
 Data consistency is not guaranteed even when you use distributed cache database such as Redis, unless you implement complex locking which will defeat the purpose of achieving performance benefits.

-In the case of Memory Cache, When your application runs behind load balancer memory cache data will be different in each application host, consider using distributed cache if stale data is not acceptable or implement a way to remove data using pub/sub pattern.
+In the case of Memory Cache, When your application runs behind load balancer memory cache data will be different in each application host, consider using distributed cache if stale data is not acceptable or implement a way to remove data from each host using pub/sub pattern.
 :::

 :::info